-(3) These data will be deleted as soon as they are longer necessary for the purpose they were collected for.
+(3) We delete these data as soon as they are longer necessary for the purpose they were collected for.
 The storage of your IP address lasts up to seven days in complete form, thereafter in anonymized form.
 Here your IP address will be shortened by the last octet (partial segment).
 The temporary storage of the IP address by our system is necessary to correct malfunctions of our WEBSITE and to avert dangers.
 In other respects the deletion takes place when the respective session is finished.

 (1) In addition to the abovementioned data cookies will be stored on your pc when our WEBSITE is used.
-Cookies are small text files, which will be stored on your hard drive in default directory with other browser data and through which certain information flows to a setting party (here to us).
+Cookies are small text files, which will be stored on your hard drive associated with the browser used by you and through which certain information flows to a setting party (here to us).
 A cookie cannot execute programs or independently transfer malware to your computer.

 (2) Our WEBSITE uses the following types of cookies, which scope and functionality will be explained in the following:

 – transient cookies (under a)

 a) The transient cookies will be deleted automated when your close the browser.
 These include especially the session cookies.
 The session cookies will be deleted when you log out or close the browser.